BetterMe

-BetterMe is a company founded in 2016 in Kyiv, Ukraine.
+BetterMe is a company founded in 2017 in Kyiv, Ukraine.
 The company created two apps, BetterMe: Health Coaching and BetterMe: Mental Health.

 Following the Russian invasion of Ukraine, BetterMe began offering various services freely to Ukrainians and collaborated with the Ukrainian government and other companies to set up various initiatives to help victims of the conflict.

 History and app features

-The company was founded by Victoria Repa in 2016 in Kyiv.
+The company was founded by Victoria Repa in 2017 in Kyiv.
 The company's first product was the BetterMe: Weight Loss Workouts app, which was later renamed to BetterMe: Health Coaching.

 By 2018 the app was renamed simply to BetterMe, offering personalised fitness and diet courses to users.
 User numbers grew quickly, reaching 10 million downloads within its first year.
 The app has since become known as "BetterMe: Health Coaching".
-The app contains free access to "over 1500 workouts", a personal coach, daily personalised meal plans and progress tracking.
-The app also offers specialised workouts for pregnant women, the elderly and the disabled alongside specialised diets for those with conditions such as diabetes.
+The app contains access to "over 4000 workouts", optional 1-on-1 coaching, daily personalised meal plans and progress tracking through a subscription-based model.
+The app also offers specialised workouts for pregnant women, older adults, and people with disabilities alongside specialised diets for those with conditions such as diabetes.

 In 2018, the BetterMe: Meditation & Sleep app was released, the name of which was later changed to BetterMe: Mental Health.
 The app contains a personalised daily self-help plan, breathing exercises, courses for meditation, a sleep section (including courses and sleep stories) and ambient sounds for "better focus, sleep, or relaxation."

+In 2025, BetterMe partnered with Paddle WA, the Western Australian affiliate of Paddle Australia, on its Pause for Life programme, which received the Sports Initiative of the Year award at the SportWest WA Sport Awards.
+The same year, the company received an Anthem Award in the health category, a Lovie Award, and was a finalist at the Reuters Events Global Sustainability Awards.